Local Road Assistance Program (LRAP)

 Please Note: LRAP used to be called URIP (Urban Rural Initiative Program) between 2000 and July 1, 2013

-For budgeting, it might be safe to use the same as this past year.
-And Annual Certification forms will be sent in late Spring by email through DocuSign.
+Annual Certification forms will be sent shortly thereafter by email through DocuSign.
 The statutory deadline for the Annual Certification Form is November 1.
 These allocations will be paid to each municipality in November.

 LRAP Payment Information